25 Sights in Freising, Germany (with Map and Images)

 Show sight on map

 The Mohrenbrunnen is a fountain in Freising (Upper Bavaria).
-It was created around 1700 by the Munich sculptor Franz Ablächner in the style of the Baroque.
-The client was the Freising bishop Johann Franz Eckher von Kapfing and Liechteneck.
+It was created around 1700 by the Munich sculptor Franz Ableithner in the Baroque style.
+The client was the Freising Prince-Bishop Johann Franz Eckher von Kapfing und Liechteneck.

 Wikipedia: Mohrenbrunnen (Freising) (DE)